irelius/leet-code/README.md

 ## Running Tests

-To the tests for a particular question, run `npm test tests/<test file>`
+To run the tests for a particular question, run `npm test tests/<test file>`

 -   Ex: `npm test tests/1-two-sum.test.js`

 ## Creating New LeetCode Question

 Run `npm run create <question name>`

+-   Ex: `npm run create 1-two-sum`

+Note: The command must be provided an argument formatted `<Question number>-<Question name, delimited by '-'>`

+-   Invalid examples:

+    -   `npm run create 1 `
+        -   Name of the LeetCode question is not provided
+    -   `npm run create 1--`
+        -   '-' is not a valid name of the LeetCode question
+    -   `npm run create two-sum`
+        -   LeetCode question number is not provided

+-   Valid examples:
+    -   `npm run create 1-two-sum`
+    -   `npm run create 12-integer-to-roman`